stsaz/fmedia/README.md

 ---------------
 EXTRACT TRACKS FROM flac.cue
 ---------------
-If you're extracting a track from the album using CUE sheet, please note, that a track isn't exactly copied but first decoded to PCM and then re-encoded with FLAC.
-Luckily, this behaviour won't result in any audio quality loss since FLAC is a lossless codec.
-However, fmedia doesn't support pictures (album covers) in FLAC header, so they won't be copied into the output file.
+When you're extracting a track from the album in FLAC using CUE sheet, track is first decoded to PCM and then re-encoded with FLAC.
+This behaviour won't result in any audio quality loss since FLAC is a lossless codec.

 ---------------